Denis-7242/flutterloginpage/README.md

 # Flutter login page

 This project replicates a modern **login page UI** built with Flutter.
-It includes email and password input fields, a password visibility toggle, a "Sign In" button, and a "Register as Landlord" link.
+It includes email and password input fields, a password visibility toggle, a "Sign In" button, and a "Register" link.

 ---